 The Kasbah des Oudaias overlooks the river…

-This is now mainly a residential area and it’s very peaceful to walk around the narrow little streets of this old Medina.
+The citadel is now mainly a residential area and it’s very peaceful to walk around the narrow little streets of this old Medina.

 These are some of the beautifully painted wooden doors and frames sold in the Kasbah…